gergo85/oc-backend-plus/README.md

 * Random images (hundreds of high-quality image)

 ###New features
-* Hide or show descriptions in slidebar.
+* Hide the menu description in slidebar.
-* Focus search field automatically.
+* Focus the search field automatically.
-* Show virtual keyboard by input fields.
+* Show the virtual keyboard by input fields.
+* Hide the "Find more themes..." link.

 (They only work on Settings pages.)